East Dunbartonshire Area Profile

 Life expectancy

-East Dunbartonshire has the second highest life expectancy for both males and females in mainland Scotland.
+East Dunbartonshire has the highest life expectancy for males and the second highest for females in mainland Scotland.

-- Life expectancy for females in East Dunbartonshire was 83.5 years, 2.7 years higher than Scotland
+- Life expectancy for females in East Dunbartonshire was 83.5 years, 2.8 years higher than Scotland.

 Life Expectancy - Males